eclipse-osee/org.eclipse.osee/web/apps/docs/src/content/docs/mim/guides/traceability.md

 title: Traceability
 ---

 OSEE provides traceability between MIM artifacts and requirements.
-This makes it easy to view which MIM requirements

 ## What Is Traceability?